goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

     return final
 ```

-If you are new to ResNets, consider reading more [here](https://medium.com/towards-data-science/the-w3h-of-alexnet-vggnet-resnet-and-inception-7baaaecccc96)
+If you are new to ResNets, consider reading more [here](https://medium.com/towards-data-science/the-w3h-of-alexnet-vggnet-resnet-and-inception-7baaaecccc96).

 The ResNet blocks are crucial because they:

 - Maintain spatial information about the image
-  \*Help the model understand how features should change based on the denoising step
+- Help the model understand how features should change based on the denoising step
 - Prevent vanishing gradients through residual connections

 **Attention Blocks**\